w3c/wai-curricula/content/designer/images-and-graphics.md

 {% include excol.html type="middle" %}

 Decorative images are used for ornamental purposes and convey no information or function.
-Build on [Module 1: Flexible Color, Layout, and Design](/curricula/designer-modules/flexible-color-layout-and-design/) to explain that decorative images also need to adhere to accessibility requirements such as use of color, ability to resize, and flexibility.
+Build on [Module 1: Flexible Color, Layout, and Design](/curricula/designer-modules/flexible-color-layout-and-design/) to explain accessibility requirements such as use of color, ability to resize, and flexibility in the context of decorative images.
 Decorative images require empty text alternatives, so that they can be ignored by assistive technologies, and reduce noise.
 Explain that determining if an image is decorative is a responsibility shared with the content author.

 #### Learning Outcomes for Topic

 Students should be able to:

-* describe the differences between decorative and non-decorative images depending on the type of information conveyed by the image, the presence of similar information in the adjacent content, and the overall context
+* describe the differences between decorative and non-decorative images depending on the type of information conveyed by the image and the overall context
 * describe different ways to present information contained in an image in the surrounding content so that the image can be considered decorative
 * assess the use of decorative images based on other images in the content and on the overall context where it is included
 * explain how the overuse of decorative images could become distracting for some users and slow down loading times and interaction for other users